pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 1. Enter a name and email address for the machine user, which acts as the intermediary between Asana and the Pantheon Site Dashboard.
 Then click **Send Invite**.

-  We suggest naming machine users relative to their function, in this example we name our new user `Automation User`.
+  We suggest naming machine users relative to their function; in this example we name our new user `Automation User`.
 The email needs to be an account you have access to:

    ![Create an automation user](../../../images/integrations/asana/new-user-add.png)